Masterminds/semver/README.md

 ## Package Versions

+Note, import `github.com/github.com/Masterminds/semver/v3` to use the latest version.

 There are three major versions fo the `semver` package.

 * 3.x.x is the stable and active version.
 This version is focused on constraint